 Not Just Personal: The Conscience and Its Restoration

-In 1932, in the waning days of the Weimar Republic, Eberhard Arnold, published a booklet on the conscience and its relation to politics and society.
+In 1932, in the waning days of the Weimar Republic, Eberhard Arnold published a booklet on the conscience and its relation to politics and society.
 This article is adapted from a newly released English edition of that work.

 Eberhard Arnold on Youth and Identity

-Excerpts from a 1919 publication titled The Religious Sentiment of Today’s Youth.
+The following comprises a series of excerpts from a 1919 publication titled The Religious Sentiment of Today’s Youth.
 While exploring the unease of the post-war generation, Eberhard Arnold explains that finding a true identity is nothing less than finding God’s will.Continue Reading

 Faith does not depend on feelings.
 It is not feelings but the will that forms the character, especially the Christian character.
 Often we must continue on the way simply through strict obedience, quite soberly, while at other times the Lord will overwhelm us with floods of joy.
 He does both in order to teach us.
 The peace of God is not a feeling.
 It is the relationship of the soul to God, and an expression of the fact that a reborn person is a child of God.- Eberhard Arnold, April 1907